MY GRANDPARENTS - I - MY GREAT-GRANDPARENTS - I - MY GREAT-GREAT-GRANDPARENTS - I - MY GREAT-GREAT-GREAT-GRANDPARENTS

 elsewhere on the schedule is a three year old girl who is

 almost certainly her daughter.
-Ten years later, Caroline
+William is not there.
+Ten

 |